Search fishing charters in Costa Rica

 Types of Fishing

 If you are a fan of fly fishing Costa Rica won’t disappoint.
 Target Tarpon on the Atlantic coast at one of the many luxurious Costa Rica fishing lodges.
 Otherwise, explore Caño Negro on the fly, or even attempt a heavy tackle fly record in saltwater with an experienced guide.

-In salt water, target Roosterfish inshore in the surf or over sandy bottoms.
+Fishing off the coast, target Roosterfish inshore in the surf or over sandy bottoms.
 This is the closest you are likely to come to a freight train in shallow water!
-You also don't have to go far to hook the seriously hefty Cuber Snapper, which will give even the most experienced angler a run for their money.
+You also don't have to go far to hook the seriously hefty Cubera Snapper, which will give even the most experienced angler a run for their money.
 Otherwise, have fun catching tasty Dorado (Mahi Mahi) on light tackle or chasing after a speedy Wahoo.